kwdunaway/WGBS_Tools/README.md

 # WGBS_Tools

 WGBS_Tools is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
-Any questions or comments may be directed to Keith Dunaway (kwdunaway@ucdavis.edu).
+Any questions or comments may be directed to Keith Dunaway (keith0dun@gmail.com).
 If you find any problems, please create a github issue.

 For examples on how to utilize wgbs_tools to analyze a typical WGBS experiment from start to finish, read *TUTORIAL/README.md*.